 There are a lot of blue light filtering glasses with different magnification or no magnification and frame style.
 These J+S brand glasses had the most positive reviews on Amazon when I bought them in 2018.
 They still do, and I personally vouch for them.
 They look pretty good too!

 If you’ve spent more than a week in a classroom where your kids are required to stay sitting at their seats while wearing a mask, your voice will be hoarse.
 Your throat will be scratchy, and you’ll feel paranoid that you’re sick!
 Help save your voice (and your sanity) and ensure that your students can hear you through your mask and face shield.

 A voice amplifier was a GAME.
 CHANGER. for me.
 The model above is what I have.
 It’s comfortable, effective, and doesn’t break the bank.
 All things that I love.
-I like mine so much that I will probably still keep using mine long after we no longer need to have our students practice social distancing.
+I like mine so much that I will probably still keep using mine long after we no longer need to have our students practice social distancing in the classroom.
 I no longer need to raise my voice!

 I tried 4 different faceshields and they ALL claimed to be anti-fog.
 This face shield is literally the only anti-fog face shield.
 It worked so well, most of the teachers in my building are using it.
 Some district administrators came around and they shared it with the rest of the district (of course we had to buy them ourselves).
 If you had to wear a face shield for any amount of time, you’d know how annoying fog can be.
 This is the one that you can buy and not have to worry about it fogging up.